Rhode Island Criminal Records

 Arrest records are information generated and maintained by law enforcement agencies on persons legally taken into their custody on allegation or suspicion of a crime, pending their arraignment, arrangement for bail, or their release by law enforcement.
 Rhode Island police reports and police records differ from arrest records.
 Police records do include arrest records, but they also include police logs and incident reports.

 It depends.
 Arrest records are generally public if the document’s content does not compromise active criminal investigations.
 On the contrary, if releasing the document comprises a law enforcement officer’s safety or civilians’, the record custodian shall withhold the document from public access.

 Generally, requests for public arrest records and associated police records go to the arresting agency.
 By default, this would be the Sheriff’s Office or the local police department.
 In cases where the requester does not know the arresting agency, the request for arrest records goes to the agency that has custody of the arrestee.

 Most agencies do not charge a search fee for arrest records, but the requester must pay copying fees to obtain the documents.
 It is possible but typically difficult to obtain free arrest records.
 Interest requesters must inquire of the record custodian’s fee waiver policy or demonstrate that releasing the free arrest records serves the public’s interest rather than commercial purposes.
 Arrest records typically contain:

 - Date of birth

-- Arrestee’s home address (this would be held confidential if revealing it would mean compromising the privacy of a victim)
+- Arrestee’s home address (held confidential if revealing it would compromise the person’s privacy)

 - Criminal charges